 Divorce is one of the most stressful experiences in life.
 Every aspect of you and your family’s lives are affected.
 Children, finances, jobs, home and extended family relationships are all impacted.
-Having attorneys who are experienced and understanding will ease the anxieties that arise during this difficult juncture of your life.
+Having attorneys who are experienced and understanding will ease the anxieties that arise during this difficult juncture in your life.

 The dissolution of a marriage involves both the dissolution itself, whether by divorce or annulment, and the remedies the court can grant the parties as an incident of the dissolution.
 These remedies may include equitable distribution of the parties’ assets and debts acquired during the marriage, spousal support, child custody and parenting time, child support, and other related relief.
 Usually it is these remedies, rather than the divorce itself, that are the subject of significant dispute.
 The law governing what the court can or may do is complex, and the judges who decide family law cases have wide discretion in implementing them.
 It is therefore crucial to have an attorney who is not only knowledgeable of the intricacies of the statutes and case law governing family law, but who is also experienced in presenting cases in the local court where your case will be litigated.

 We pride ourselves on being available to our clients by email and phone and making every client aware of whatever action has been taken the day it occurs so you are as up-to-date as possible on the status of your case.

 In Virginia, child custody and parenting time decisions are governed by what the statute describes as the “best interests of the child.”
 In custody cases, the court considers factors such as the age and health condition of the child and each parent, the relationship between each parent and the child, the needs of the child, the role of each parent in the upbringing and care of the child, the reasonable preference of the child, and more.